 SARs are accounted for as liabilities under ASC 718 and, as such, the Company recognizes stock-based compensation expense by remeasuring the value of the SARs at the end of each reporting period and accruing the portion of the requisite service rendered at that date.
-Prior to July 2, 2020, the date management determined the Company was considered to have become a public entity, the Company measured SARs based on their intrinsic value which reflected the difference between the fair value of the Company's former Class B common stock at the reporting date less the grant date fair value of the underlying shares as this was the value the SAR participant could derive from exercise of the SAR award.
-Prior to the Offering, the fair value of the Company's common stock was determined periodically by the board of directors (the "Board") with the assistance of management and a third-party valuation firm.
-Upon becoming a public entity, and up to the effective date of the Offering, management remeasured outstanding SARs using the fair value-based method under ASC 718.
-See Note 10 for discussion of the impact of the resulting change in accounting policy.
-Outstanding SARs are included in deferred compensation, current and deferred compensation, net of current portion in the consolidated balance sheets.
+Prior to the date management determined the Company was considered to have become a public entity, the Company measured SARs at their intrinsic value.
+After such date, management remeasured outstanding SARs using the fair value-based method under ASC 718.

-Stock-based compensation expense for new options issued under the 2020 Plan after the Offering is measured based on the grant date fair value of the award and is estimated using the Black-Scholes model.
+Stock-based compensation expense for stock options issued under the 2020 Plan after the Offering is measured based on the grant date fair value of the award and is estimated using the Black-Scholes model.
 Compensation cost is recognized on a straight-line basis over the requisite service or performance period associated with the award.